CLRX/CLRX-mirror/doc/GcnInstrsSop2.md

 Opcode: 11 (0xb)
 Syntax: S_CSELECT_B32 SDST(2), SSRC0(2), SSRC1(2)
 Description: If SCC is 1 then store 64-bit SSRC0 into SDST, otherwise store 64-bit SSRC1 into SDST.
-SCC has not been changed.
+SCC is not changed.
 Operation:
 ```
 SDST = SCC ?
 SSRC0 : SSRC1